Aerobic Base Training For Endurance Development

 We can take this one stage further by also considering resting heart rate, using a method known as the Karvonen formula.
 In this method we first establish heart rate reserve (maximum heart rate minus your resting heart rate), we then multiply heart rate reserve by a specific intensity e.g. 70%.
 Finally, we add back on our resting heart rate.

-While, this method is more useful than just using a percentage of maximum, it’s important to remember that this is just a guideline and doesn’t account for individual differences.
-It also takes no account of your level of fitness or conditioning.
+While, this method is more useful than just using a percentage of maximum, it’s important to remember that this is just a guideline and doesn’t account for individual differences in fitness or conditioning.

 So, why do we also need to account for an individual’s fitness level?

 You only have to consider how highly trained athletes are able to train and race at much higher percentages of maximum heart rate, to appreciate how the standard heart rate training zones become less appropriate as your fitness improves.